FedericoSaitta/Chess-Engine-in-cpp/README.md

 To play against this engine head to: https://lichess.org/@/Aramis-Bot.

-This project has been largely inspired by my previously built python chess engine which I estimate to play around 1400 -1500 ELO.
+This project has been largely inspired by my previously built python chess engine which I estimate to play around 1400 - 1500 ELO.
-Because of the performance improvement brought by the C++ compiler, this engine is able has already surpassed its predecessor with
+Because of the performance improvement brought by the C++ compiler, this engine has already surpassed its predecessor with version 1 achieving a rating of 2050 ELO in bullet.
+Please contact me for any advice, critique or question about the bot :)
-V_1 achieving a rating of 2050 ELO in bullet.

 If you are also thinking on embarking on the journey of building a chess engine I'd advise to take is slowly and enjoy watching a stupid machine learn to play some decent moves, furthermore I advise to start by implementing simple algorithms at first, and only once speed matters, to change them.
 Move generation speed might seem like a deciding factor of a chess engine's strength, but it only accounts for around 5 - 10% of the time spent by the program,